 Each group should already have the 24 Your Mental Health notecards you copied and cut out before this lesson.
 Each card has one mental health challenge written on it.
-You will ask the groups to put each card into the categories.
-Some of these challenges like bipolar disorder should really only fit in one category.
+You will ask the groups to put each card into a category.
+Some of these challenges like bipolar disorder, should really only fit in one category.
 Other challenges like bullying can be debated to fit under multiple categories.
-A document-Your Mental Health Key-with all of the possible answers for these cards is in the Handout Section
+A document-Your Mental Health Key-with all of the possible answers for these cards is included at the end of this workshop.